Starting All over Again – A New Monasticism

 We walk as broken people in a broken world, inherently pursuing goodness and wanting the best for one another.
 Intuitively seeking out a new humanity where there is no racism, sexism, poverty, oppression, exploitation and political manipulations.
 We have found such a way in the person of Jesus and as we pray together, work together and learn together, we discover a common humanity that we can share under God.

 For those with all the answers and who have worked everything out, I am not sure this is the place for you.
 But if you are seeking God among the broken, the imperfect, the vulnerable and lost, then we look forward to listening to your story and celebrating our shared humanity.

 Greg Valerio – Founder of Society St. Columba

-To keep informed on progress with the Society please sign up to our mailing list below.
+To keep up to date on our progress as a community please sign onto our mailing list below.
 If you’d like to get involved, please contact us.